 When Theresa May called the snap election in April, what happened at BBC Studioworks?

-When we had confirmation that BBC News wanted Studioworks to host their election coverage in a matter of weeks, we jumped into automatic pilot drawing on past experience of elections broadcasting to start assembling the core delivery team and securing technologies.
+When we had confirmation that BBC News wanted Studioworks to host its election coverage in a matter of weeks, we jumped into automatic pilot drawing on past experience of election broadcasting to start assembling the core delivery team and securing technologies.

-Our 11,800 sq ft Studio D, located at the BBC Elstree Centre, is the epicenter of the action and comes to life as BBC News’ national election broadcasting hub.
+Our 11,800 sq. ft.
+Studio D, located at BBC Elstree Centre, is the epicentre of the action and comes to life as BBC News’ national election broadcasting hub.
 BBC News’ Election results team is also based in the studio, and a large outside broadcast switching operation completes the set-up in a hub adjacent to Studio D.